 In addition to keeping your yard tidy, make sure your garbage cans have secure, airtight lids.
 Exposed garbage may attract rodents and other pests.

 If after reviewing our checklist, you discover areas of your home are showing signs of pest activity, contact United Pest Solutions.
-We provide thorough inspections and effective treatments to homes and businesses in the Seattle, WA area.
+We provide thorough inspections and effective treatments to homes and businesses in the Bellevue, WA area.
 Our pest control technicians will not only eliminate your current pest problem, but they’ll also help prevent a future pest problem from occurring.